Clearwire to tap Sprint money but continue Dish talks

 UNCERTAIN OUTCOME

-As part of their December agreement, Sprint offered Clearwire $800 million in financing that it could draw on in instalments of $80 million over 10 months.
+As part of their December agreement, Sprint offered Clearwire $800 million in financing that it could draw on in installments of $80 million over 10 months.

 If Sprint were to convert the $80 million March note into equity, this would dilute the ownership of today's investors by 3.5 percent, according to Piecyk.